Baho717/FreelanceFreedom/README.md

 - The Master Loop is implemented in the Main Menu in the MainMenu Namespace.

 Create an additional class which inherits one or more properties from its parent
 - The inheriting class is seen in the name BaseClass.
-NewProject and UserInput both inherit from the Name namespace and pass userName and projectName through to cases 1 and 2 of the switch case of the Main Namespace.
+NewProject and UserInput both inherit from the Name namespace and pass "userName" and "projectName" through to cases 1 and 2 of the switch case of the Main Namespace.
+These are later used in the lists.

 Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
 - Both cases 1 and 2 use lists that are implemented in foreach loops on case three and four.